Category: Economic statistics

 collection:

-Price collection is a continuous process and is carried out in the following way: Household consumption - Contains six surveys covering different parts of household consumption, carried out over a three-year cycle (two surveys per year). - I survey: Food, drink and tobacco; - II survey: Personal appearance; - III survey: House and garden; - IV survey: Transport, hotels and restaurants; - V survey: Services; - VI survey: Furniture and health.
-Government consumption - Contains annual survey of the compensation of public sector employees and annual education database.
-Gross fixed capital formation - Surveys of equipment goods are carried out every second year, while since 2010, construction survey is reported annually.
-Expenditure weights and auxiliary data are reported annually.
+Price collection is a continuous process and is carried out as follows: Household consumption - This area includes six surveys covering different components of household consumption, conducted over a three-year cycle (two surveys per year). - I survey: Food, drink and tobacco; - II survey: Personal appearance; - III survey: House and garden; - IV survey: Transport, hotels and restaurants; - V survey: Services; - VI survey: Furniture and health.
+Government consumption - This includes an annual survey of the compensation of public sector employees as well as an annual education database.
+Gross fixed capital formation - Surveys on equipment goods are conducted every second year, while the construction survey has been carried out annually since 2010.
+Expenditure weights and auxiliary data are reported on an annual basis.

 18.3.
 Data collection:For the purposes of prices collecting MONSTAT engage interviewers (price collectors).
 Data are obtained in Podgorica, by visiting sales outlets.
-Price collectors from coordinators project receives, instruction concerning data collection, a detailed list of specified products and the list of representative stors where will be carried out prices collecting.
-Methods for price collecting are different and depend on the types of products or services (telephone interview, websites or special surveys).
-The price survey on construction projects is a special case, and required an external construction experts to conduct this survey and provide price estimates for the sample of construction projects.
-Same concerns the equipment goods survey.
-Data on rents and the compensation of employees are usually collected from sources that already exist at the institutuion or in other government agencies.
+Price collectors receive instructions from project coordinators regarding data collection, along with a detailed list of specified products and a list of representative stores where price collection will be carried out.
+The methods used for price collection vary and depend on the types of product or service (telephone interview, websites or special surveys).
+The price survey for construction projects is a special case, and required an external construction experts to conduct the survey and provide price estimates for the selected sample of construction projects.
+The same approach applies to the equipment goods survey.
+Data on rents and the employee compensation are usually obtained from existing sources within the institution or from other government agencies.

 18.6.
 Adjustment:Not relevant.